mkipling/p/_p/the-little-plant.md

 ---
-title: "The Little Plant"
+title: The Little Plant
-author: "Kate Louise Brown"
+author: Kate Louise Brown
 ---

 In the heart of a seed,